 - Take a piece of dough and press it out into an oblong shape, about 20x25cm (8×10 inches).
 It doesn't have to be pretty.

-- Heat a cast iron skillet to medium-high heat and brush it with a bit of ghee.
+- Heat a cast-iron skillet to medium-high heat and brush it with ghee.
 A little goes a long way here.
 Add a piece of dough.

 - Brush the top with a little bit of ghee.

-- When the dough piece has nice bubbles and you have brown spots on the bottom, flip it over and brown the other side.
+- When the dough piece has lovely bubbles, and you have brown spots on the bottom, flip it over and brown the other side.

 - Serve hot or reserve for later.

 I love food, cakes, snacks, bread and everything in between.
 I do lots of experiments to find the best possible recipes, so that you don’t have to.